 Diagnosis can be made on clinical features alone - eg, re-introduction of lactose leads to symptoms.
 Specialised tests are rarely required.

 A trial of a two-week period of a strict lactose-free diet, with careful attention to food labels, should be tried.
-If symptoms resolve, but recur on re-introduction of lactose-containing foods, the diagnosis can be made.
+If symptoms resolve but recur on re-introduction of lactose-containing foods, the diagnosis can be made.

 - A lactose tolerance test involves a test dose of 2 g of lactose per kg body weight up to a maximum of 50 g, given after a fast, and noting the rise in blood glucose, rather like a glucose tolerance test.
 A positive test is reproduction of symptoms and rise in serum glucose by <1.11 mmol/L, 60-120 minutes after ingestion.
 However, this rather higher dose than is presented in a normal meal has been criticised as representing an atypical situation.
 This has now been superseded by breath hydrogen tests.

 - Breath hydrogen test - if carbohydrate is unabsorbed in the gut, it is fermented by bacteria in the large intestine and hydrogen gas is produced, absorbed into the blood and excreted by the lungs.
 Thus, carbohydrate malabsorption can be determined by measuring the exhaled hydrogen concentration after a carbohydrate load.
 Normally, the fermenting bacteria are confined to the large intestine but, when bacterial overgrowth in the small intestine occurs, upper small bowel fermentation of ingested lactose occurs and causes an early rise in the exhaled hydrogen concentration.
 There will still be a later rise in exhaled hydrogen during large bowel fermentation.
 Antibiotics may produce false negative results.
-For diagnosis of lactose intolerance, 0.5 to 1.0 g/kg to a maximum of 12 to 25 g of lactose is given and an increase greater than 20 ppm of hydrogen is diagnostic.
+For diagnosis of lactose intolerance, 0.5-1.0 g/kg to a maximum of 12-25 g of lactose is given and an increase greater than 20 ppm of hydrogen is diagnostic.

 - Genetic tests are available but so far cannot cover all the genetic mutations that exist within different populations.

 - If difficulty remains, a small intestinal mucosal biopsy can be obtained by endoscopy for direct assay of lactase activity as well as that of other brush border disaccharidases.
+The gold standard test is analysis of enzyme and carbohydrate levels and ratios from biopsy; however, it is usually too invasive a test for a mild condition.

 - Allergy to milk proteins or other constituents of milk.